 Can I adapt the number of servings in this recipe?

-This recipe is really easy to adapt when feeding larger or smaller groups of people.
+This recipe for Italian style chicken and ham is really easy to adapt when feeding larger or smaller groups of people.
 Simply either divide or multiply the recipe to fit with the number of diners.

 Point worth noting:

 One point worth noting is that if you are feeding a larger group, say 8 people, use two large frying pans and place 4 chicken breasts in each.
 Do not overload the pans, otherwise you will end up boiling the chicken in the pan, rather than frying it.
 Over-crowding the pan means you won’t get the lovely golden coating on the chicken.

 If you enjoyed this Italian style chicken and ham recipe then why not try some of our other quick and simple, chicken based, mid-week dinners:

 - Cajun Chicken Traybake

 - Lemon & Paprika Chicken Kebabs